satwikmvv/test-react-todomvc/README.md

 ## Application Specification

-We have created this short spec to help you create awesome and consistent todo app.
+We have created this short spec to help you create an awesome and consistent todo app.
 Make sure to not only read it but to understand it as well.

 ## Structure